 1. Power down the panel.
 Adding a cellular communicator to a VISTA-21iPLTE is considered to be a hardware change.
 You must power down your panel completely whenever you make a hardware change.
 You can power down a VISTA-21iPLTE by disconnecting its backup battery and unplugging its transformer.
 There should be no lights on the panel board, and any connected keypads should go blank once the system has powered down, unless the keypads have a backup power supply set up.
 A keypad with a backup power supply set up will display "Open CKT", "OC", or "ECP Error" after the system has powered down.

 2. Install the communicator.
 The Honeywell LTE-21A and LTE-21V plug-in directly to the main system board.
 They are both very easy to install.
 We recommend reviewing the Honeywell Home LTE-21V Install Guide for more information on this process.
 Please note that the LTE-21A will follow the exact same installation process as the LTE-21V.
 You can power the panel back on after you complete the installation.
 Plug the transformer back in before reconnecting the backup battery.
-We also recommend writing down the IMEI number for the communicator during the installation.
-The IMEI number is a unique identifier for the communicator module.
-It is needed when activating the system.
-The IMEI number can typically be found on a white sticker on the communicator itself.
-It may also be found on the product packaging.
-Keep the IMEI number somewhere safe, as you may need to access it again sometime in the future.
+We also recommend writing down the MAC and CRC codes for the communicator during the installation.
+These codes uniquely identify the communicator module.
+They are needed when activating the system.
+The MAC and CRC can typically be found on a white sticker on the communicator itself.
+They may also be found on the product packaging.
+Keep these codes somewhere safe, as you may need to access them again sometime in the future.

 4. Check cellular signals.
 At the end of your activation, have your monitoring company check the cellular signals for your system.
 You want to make sure that the signals are strong enough for reliable and consistent monitoring service.
 Your monitoring company will be able to determine this.
 If they report that the cellular signals are weak, then it is likely that the system is being used far away from the nearest cell tower.
 You can usually remedy this situation by adding a cellular antenna or a cellular amplifier.